ivlab/MinVR3-UnityPackage/MinVR3.py~/README.md

 ```

-## Included scripts/funtionality
+## Getting Started

 The Python MinVR3 client can function as a client or server.
-Look below for simple examples of running a MinVR3 client and server.
-Check out the `apps` folder for more complete examples.
+Look below for
+simple examples of running a MinVR3 client and server.
+Check out the `apps`
+folder for more complete examples.

+Both the server and client implementation are compatible with the
+`TcpJsonVREventConnection` provided by the MinVR3-UnityPackage.
+You can have a
+Python server connect with a Unity client, and vice versa.

 ### Server code